 Working with students a lot, I often see a few scenarios that they mostly struggle with.
 These situations trigger plagiarism frequently.
 Some situations are trickier than they seem.
 For example, common knowledge like “Water boils at 100°C” may still show up as a match, but it’s not something you need to cite.
 You’re unlikely to be penalized for using widely known facts or definitions.

 Rewriting content without truly changing the structure is another common trap.
 Students often think they’ve paraphrased well just by swapping out a few words.
 But if the original structure remains, it may still be flagged.
-The key is to really understand the material, then explain it in your own way.
+The key is to really understand the material and then explain it in your own way.

 And when you’re working with classmates on similar assignments, overlaps are common.
 Even if you didn’t copy each other, shared outlines or phrasing can trigger similarity matches.
 That’s why it’s smart to run your final work through a tool like JustDone before you turn it in.